-ECON 315 Intermediate Macroeconomics
+ECON 225 Intermediate Microeconomics

-Understanding the dynamics of various forms of modern macroeconomic models is essential to analyze classical, neo classical, Keynesian, and monetarist views.
-Students learn about long-run economic growth and its determinants, theories of macroeconomic fluctuations, stabilization policies, and business cycle theories.
-By using case studies and numerical examples, the students understand the influence of GDP on the growth of an economy.
+Understanding the dynamics of various forms of modern macroeconomic models is essential to analyze the classical, neo classical, Keynesian, and the monetarist views.
+The students learn about long-run economic growth and its determinants, theories of macroeconomic fluctuations, stabilization policies, and business cycle theories.
+Through the application of case studies and numerical examples, students will gain insight into the impact of macroeconomic variables, such as GDP, on economic growth and development.